Updated: April 2026

 Talk to Our Team

 Ontario landlord and tenant law can change.
 This article reflects legislation and procedures as of the date noted and is for general informational purposes only.
-Confirm current rules and obligations with a qualified legal professional before making decisions.
+Bill 60 (Fighting Delays, Building Faster Act, 2025) was passed on November 24, 2025 but its RTA amendments have not yet come into force.
+Confirm current rules and obligations with a qualified legal professional or licensed paralegal before making decisions.

 © 2026 - Keith & Françoise | Real Estate Team | GTA & St. Catharines - EXP REALTY, BROKERAGE Made by Artifakt Digital